miguelraz/miguelraz.github.io/diary.md

 # Virtual diary for progress on all fronts

+### 24/05/2021

+138. Made a 3D print of dispatch with my sister.
+It was an awesome birthday.

+139. Got DoctorDocstrings.jl Poster and Rubin.jl Lightning talk accepted to JuliaCon!
+Now to work on those asap...

+140. Got the Kusswurm `Modern x86 Assembly Language Programming` and Min-Yih Hsu `LLVM Techniques` books in the mail now...

+141. Should write down the Next steps for MMTK - a written down goal is usually an easier one.

+142.  🚀 💃 To setup emojis, we can insert with `SPC i e`, but the line editor gets a bit funky...?

+143. Found this incredibly useful [Doom emacs tips](https://gist.github.com/hjertnes/9e14416e8962ff5f03c6b9871945b165), and [this vim guide](https://gist.github.com/dmsul/8bb08c686b70d5a68da0e2cb81cd857f)

+### 21/05/2021

+137. Finally remembered to setup `mu`.
+Let's [see if I can finally do it...](https://www.sastibe.de/2021/01/setting-up-emacs-as-mail-client/)

 ### 18/05/2021

 135. Vim tricks from Emacs doom!
 RTFM to change the font to Julia mono!